-The issuing entity may postpone the beginning of the accumulation period for a tranche of notes if the servicer determines that less than twelve months will be required to accumulate Available Principal Collections necessary to pay the outstanding dollar principal amount of that tranche of notes on its Scheduled Principal Payment Date.
+The issuing entity may postpone the beginning of the accumulation period for a tranche of notes if the servicer determines that less than twelve months will be required to accumulate Available Principal Collections necessary to pay the outstanding dollar principal amount of that tranche of notes on its Scheduled Principal

+Payment Date.
 The targeted deposit for each month during the accumulation period will become proportionately larger for each month that the commencement of the accumulation period is postponed.
 There must be at least one targeted deposit.

 Receivables arising in additional revolving credit card accounts may be added to the issuing entity and receivables arising in designated accounts may be removed from the issuing entity at any time.
-In addition, the Invested Amount of any existing collateral certificate may be increased or paid down at any time during the revolving period for that collateral certificate and additional collateral certificates may also be added to the issuing entity at any time.
-There is no minimum or maximum increase or decrease for an existing collateral certificate and no minimum or maximum amount of additional revolving credit card accounts or collateral certificates that may be added during the revolving period but all revolving credit card accounts and additional collateral certificates must meet the requirements for addition described in "Sources of Funds to Pay the Notes-Addition of Assets."
+There is no minimum or maximum amount of additional revolving credit card accounts that may be added during the revolving period but all revolving credit card accounts must meet the requirements for addition described in "Sources of Funds to Pay the Notes-Addition of Assets."